UIM-Community/Perl-SDK/nimAlarm.md

 | supkey | STRING | "none" |
 | alarmSource | STRING | "localhost" |

-> If you put a subsystem_id (think to create this one in the NAS probe).
+> If you put your own subsystem id, dont forgot to create it on the Nas probe!